vasemili/RoseTTAFold-HPC/README.md

 To visually compare the wild-type and mutant protein structures, follow these steps using UCSF Chimera:

-**Open both PDB files with Chimera**
+**Step 1: Open both PDB files with Chimera**

 This is what you should see once both files are open on Chimera:
 ![Lysozyme Structure](https://github.com/vasemili/RoseTTAFold-HPC/blob/main/examples/ComparingPDBs.png)

 **Step 2: Superimpose the Structures**

 Use the command line (under Favorites > Command Line) and run:

 ```
 matchmaker #0 #1
 ```

 This aligns the structures based on their residues.
-You should get *RMSD between 130 pruned atom pairs is 0.073 angstroms; (across all 130 pairs: 0.073)" for the residuals*.
+You should get *RMSD between 130 pruned atom pairs is 0.073 angstroms; (across all 130 pairs: 0.073)* for the residuals.
 Meaning the structurals are very identical.
 This is the visualization you should get:

 ![Lysozyme Structure](https://github.com/vasemili/RoseTTAFold-HPC/blob/main/examples/MatchedPDBs.png)